-- 2. Locate the an item, such as one under the Fixtures category. - 3.
+- 1. Select Tools> Calculate Materials for All Floors 🖾.
+A materials list is generated for all floors of the house. - 2.
+Locate the an item, such as one under the Fixtures category. - 3.
 Click in the "Price" column and type in a value.
 Notice that the subtotal and Total both update to reflect the pricing change.
 You can specify prices for every material in your plan, allowing you to generate a cost estimate. - 4.
-If you wish, you can select File> Export Materials List and save the list as a Tabdelimited .txt file, which can be opened in a spreadsheet application.
+If you wish, you can select File> Export Materials List in and save the list as a Tabdelimited .txt file, which can be opened in a spreadsheet application.

 Close the materials list by selecting File> Close Window from the menu.
 You can generate a materials list to estimate the cost of an entire plan or just a portion of a plan.
-For more information, see "Materials Lists" on page 441 of the Reference Manual.
+For more information, see "Materials Lists" on page 439 of the Reference Manual.

-5. When you have finished, remember to Save $\square$ your work.
+5. When you have finished, remember to Save \square your work.